25 brilliant films that were huge box office flops

-25 brilliant films that bombed at the box office, from Children of Men to The Shawshank Redemption
+25 brilliant films that flopped at the box office, from Children of Men to The Shawshank Redemption

 Jacob Stolworthy runs through the films that didn’t get the attention they deserved